gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

     ; i      j      k       funct   angle   force.c.
     2        1      3       1       104.52  628.02  104.52  628.02

-..  container:: justify

 With this *if* condition the water molecules behave as flexible.
 This is better because rigid molecules and energy minimization usually don't go along well.
 For the next molecular dynamics steps, rigid water molecules will be used by not including the *define = -DFLEXIBLE* command in the inputs.

 Equilibrate the PEG-water system
 ================================

-..  container:: justify

 Let use equilibrate the system in two steps: first a NVT simulation, with constant number of particles, constant volume, and imposed temperature, and second a NPT simulation with imposed pressure.

-..  container:: justify

 Within the *inputs/* folder, create a new input named *nvt-peg-h2o.mdp*, and copy the following lines into it:

 ..  code-block:: bw